Scottish Renaissance painted ceilings: Imported timber

 The house of the lawyer Sir Thomas Hope of Craighall, before it was demolished to build the public library in Edinburgh, had a large hall with a painted ceiling concealed above a moulded plasterwork ceiling, and the painted work could be seen by taking up the floorboards in the room above.
-The painted ceiling at Huntingtower Castle was hidden in the same manner until it was revealed by the Ministry of Works.
+The painted ceiling at Huntingtower Castle was hidden in the same manner until it was revealed by the Office of Works in 1912.